Transkribus/TranskribusSwtGui/README.txt

 README
 ------------------------------------------------------

-- The Transkribus is contained in the main jar file Transkribus-<version>.jar
+- Transkribus is contained in the main jar file Transkribus-<version>.jar
 - Java 7 is needed to run the program.
 Make sure Java 7 is either installed system wide or copy a JRE into the program directory!